mondele/btt-writer-docs/docs/dNavigate.rst

 Working in a Notes project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The translationNotes are tied to a specific part, or chunk, of Open Bible Stories or of a book of the Bible.
+The Notes are tied to a specific part, or chunk, of Open Bible Stories or of a book of the Bible.

 **Notes project layout**